teaching-louis/awesome-ai-security/README.md

 ### OECD Resources
 * [OECD Catalogue of Tools & Metrics for Trustworthy AI](https://oecd.ai/en/catalogue/metrics) - Fantastic set of metrics for AI

+### Plot4AI
+* [Library of AI Threats](https://plot4.ai/library) - At the time of publishing, there were 138 threats related to AI published at Plot4AI

 ## AI Security Failures